pranayom/KNN-implementation-from-scratch/README.md

 K-means - Clustering - Unsupervised - Unlabeled data

 Suppose you are a class teacher who got a new student admitted in his/her class.
 You want to find a proper friend's circle for the new student.
 Since you want to place the student with similar students, you look for certain characteristics like aptitude, interests, afinnity towards sports.
-Based on these three characteristics you place the student to its 'nearesr neighbors'.
+Based on these three characteristics you place the student to its 'nearest neighbors'.
 The 'nearness' is measured bases on the three charachteristics.

 A more detailed explanation could be found on this link: